 Independent bookstores, particularly those dedicated exclusively to art publications, have been closing for years.
 Beyond Waterstones and museum bookstores, trips to Hatchards in Piccadilly, London, Blackwell’s in Oxford or Heffers in Cambridge are treats, fitted in to a trip to those towns, an art book purchase off a shelf becoming a delightful reminder of how things used to be.
 Online purveyors such as Amazon are vital to the researcher at home, especially those living outside cities.
 Without a well-stocked university library along the corridor, research has taken a different form.
 A delivery within a day or week to one’s home is brilliantly efficient; given how difficult it is to survive financially as an author of art books, this saves significantly on trips to city libraries.
 Amazon does not, however do well with expensive art books per se, and the cost of postage is significant.
 The alternative might be e-books, but there has been resistance in academia to digital versions of art and art history books, and museum attendees are unlikely to buy a digital title as the exhibition souvenir or as a Christmas present.
 Art books have a special appeal: they are beautiful, collectable objects; they are a pleasure to hold and to be surrounded by.
 Traditional publishers have had to cut back on their commissioning of new titles, reliant as they now are on collaborative deals with museums for catalogues that have been heavily funded through the museum’s fundraising for blockbuster shows.
 Attendance figures guarantee good sales of an accompanying publication.

-The Drawn Word, published in 2014 in collaboration with the University of the Arts London, the Royal Melbourne Institute of Technology University and Studio International, and which I co-edited with Stephen Farthing, is an example of how funding from the Arts and Humanities Research Council, the AMS Foundation for the Arts, Sciences and Humanities and the Studio Trust can publish exploratory ideas in art research, thus enabling a less commercial venture to be undertaken.
+The Drawn Word, published in 2014 in collaboration with the University of the Arts London, the Royal Melbourne Institute of Technology University and Studio International, and which I co-edited with Stephen Farthing, is an example of how funding from the Arts and Humanities Research Council and the Studio Trust can publish exploratory ideas in art research, thus enabling a less commercial venture to be undertaken.
 Publishers have, for some years, increasingly expected galleries, and artists themselves, to contribute financially to a monograph, for example.
 Galleries are now being asked to pay the printers, and increasingly for the author’s essay, the designer and the sub-editor.
 In all of this, the author’s role is just one of many to consider in what is essentially a costing exercise, and the author can be seen to have to please the gallery, thus potentially compromising their critical independence.
 Unless the author has a university or museum position or a gallery job, it is impossible to survive on writers’ fees.

 Commercial galleries such as Gagosian, Hauser & Wirth and Blain Southern have now bypassed traditional publishers altogether.
 They can afford to create non-profit publications because it provides their artists with concrete acknowledgement of their status and signifies the gallery’s commitment.
 Books such as Gagosian’s Cy Twombly at Inverleith House for the 2002 exhibition at Royal Botanic Garden, Edinburgh was superb, and Blain Southern’s Lucian Freud Drawings (2012) is every bit as good as a traditional publishing house title.